Omega Service Specialists

 At JON, we’ve been repairing luxury timepieces to the utmost industry standard since 1987, guaranteeing that your Omega watch will be exceptionally restored and back to your treasured collection.

-We respect time – and to ensure your Omega watch is restored properly and efficiently, we entrust a secure courier that brings an expert watchmaker to you, no matter where you are in the UK.
+To make it even easier to get your Omega watch repaired, and back on your wrist, you can send your Omega to us using our Royal Mail Special Delivery system, no matter where you are in the UK.